Education Abroad Advising

 Attend an open advising session

-If you have general questions or don't know where to start, come to one of our open advising sessions or request a zoom link.
+If you have general questions or don't know where to start, come to one of our open advising sessions.
 These sessions take place every Monday at 3 and Thursday at 11 in Blackburn 135.
 You can drop by one of these sessions at any stage of the application process.
 No appointment needed.